hporro/IncrementalDelaunay/README.md

 # Incremental Delaunay Triangulation visualization

 Incremental Delaunay triangulation with visualization.
 It was implemented using C++, CMake, imgui, glm, gl3w and glfw.
+It is the first assignement in the course CC5501-1 Mallas Geométricas y Aplicaciones, of the University Of Chile.

 ## Screenshots